adrianomcr/vectorfield_stack/README.md

 ### ground_robot

 This package uses the distancefield package to support a controller for ground robots.
-It can be used to control a diferential drive or a skid-steering robot.
+It can be used to control a differential drive or a skid-steering robot.
 Two types of input controls are available, (i) linear and angular speeds, and (ii) wheels speeds.
 It can be checked with the differential and skid-steering robots available in the robotsim package.

 More details on the ground_robot package [here](ground_robot).